cockroachdb/docs/v1.1/initialize-a-cluster.md

 ## Examples

-These examples assume that nodes have already been started with [`cockroach start`](start-a-node.html) but are waiting to be initialized as a new cluster.
+These examples assume that nodes have already been started with [`cockroach start`](start-a-node.html), with the target of the `cockroach init` command specified in the `--join` flag when starting the other nodes, but they are waiting to be initialized as a new cluster.
 For a more detailed walk-through, see one of the [Manual Deployment](manual-deployment.html) tutorials.

 ### Initialize a Cluster on a Node's Machine